zestia/ember-dragula/README.md

 ## Events

-ember-dragula supports the full range of events that dragula provides, see [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
+@zestia/ember-dragula supports the full range of events that dragula emits, see [https://github.com/bevacqua/dragula#drakeon-events](https://github.com/bevacqua/dragula#drakeon-events).
 These can be accessed by prefixing the event name with on-:

 ```handlebars
 {{#ember-dragula on-drag=(action 'drag') on-drop=(action 'drop') on-cancel=(action 'cancel') ..... as |d|}}